Chomutov

 Chomutov ([ˈxomutof]; Komotau) is a city in the Ústí nad Labem Region of the Czech Republic.
-It has about 46,000 inhabitants.
+It has about 47,000 inhabitants.
 There are almost 80,000 inhabitants in the city's wider metropolitan area.
-The city centre is well preserved and is protected by law as an urban monument zone.
+The historic city centre is well preserved and is protected as an urban monument zone.

-Administrative parts
+Administrative division

-Chomutov is made up of one administrative part and is the only such Czech city.
+Chomutov consists of only one municipal part and is the only such Czech statutory city.

+Etymology

+The name is derived from the personal name Chomút/Chomout, meaning "Chomout's (court)".
+The word chomút, from which the personal name arises, denoted a clumsy person in Old Czech.

 Geography

 Chomutov is located about 78 km northwest of Prague.
-It lies on the river Chomutovka in the Ore Mountains Foothills.
+It lies on the Chomutovka River in the Ore Mountains Foothills.
 The surface is mostly flat with some hills in the north and southeast of the city.
 The highest point of the municipal territory is Hůrka 581 m, a hill on the northwestern municipal border.

 There are several bodies of water on the outskirts of the city.
-Alum Lake and Velký Otvický Pond are used for recreational purposes.
+Lake Kamencové jezero and the fishpond Velký Otvický rybník are used for recreational purposes.